atdl4net/atdl4net/README.md

 #### The Open Source .NET Solution for FIXatdl

 Atdl4net is an open source and not-for-profit C# implementation of [FIXatdl](https://www.fixtrading.org/standards/fixatdl/), the FIX Protocol Algorithmic Trading Definition Language standard developed by FIX Protocol Limited (FPL).
-It is in active use in a number of buy-side trading systems.
+Despite little activity in the repository, Atdl4net is nevertheless in active use in a number of commercial buy-side trading systems.

 ## Features